fbpx

 Your tree’s needles will stay fresh and it will smell great the more water it takes up.
 Dry trees are unappealing at best and a fire hazard at worst, so if it stops taking up water you may need to cut another inch off the base.

-Give your new tree a long drink of hot tap water to start.
+Give your new tree a long drink of lukewarm tap water to start.
 This will thaw any sap that froze while the tree was outside.
 If you want to use a tree bag underneath to catch any fallen needles and to make New Years’ take down easier, tuck it under and around the tree stand, under your tree skirt.

 Categories